Arthur H. Reebel, Hubbard, Ohio

 After retirement, he enjoyed spending many hours watching the wildlife and mowing the lawn.

-Arthur leaves his wife, Rosalind L. (Micha) Reebel; a son Daniel P. Reebel of Hubbard; a daughter Barbara L. (Reebel) Terry of Akron.
-He also leaves a cherished daughter-in-law Marcy (Sickle) Reebel; two grandchildren, Jennifer and Christina Reebel and numerous nieces and nephews.
+Arthur leaves his wife, Rosalind L. (Micha) Reebel; a son, Daniel P. Reebel of Hubbard and a daughter, Barbara L. (Reebel) Terry of Akron.
+He also leaves a cherished daughter-in-law, Marcy (Sickle) Reebel; two grandchildren, Jennifer and Christina Reebel and numerous nieces and nephews.

-He was preceded in death by his parents; brothers, Donald Eckenrode and William Reebel, sisters, Joanne (Reebel) Ehrenberg and Laura Jean Reebel.
+He was preceded in death by his parents; brothers, Donald Eckenrode and William Reebel and sisters, Joanne (Reebel) Ehrenberg and Laura Jean Reebel.

-The family requests memorial donations be made to the Ronald McDonald House of Akron, 141 W. State St., Akron, OH 44302.
+The family requests memorial donations be made to the Ronald McDonald House of Akron, 141 W. State Street, Akron, OH 44302.

 Please visit www.krcummins.com to send condolences to the family.